sharetribe/flex-docs/src/docs/cookbook-events/set-up-and-use-zapier/index.md

 - `Transaction initiated`: sent each time a transaction is initiated
 - `Transaction transitioned`: sent each time a transaction transitions from one state to the next.
 What this means depends a lot on your own transaction flow.
-- `Transaction updated`: sent each time a transaction is updated
+- `Transaction updated`: sent each time a transaction is updated without a transition taking place.

 ### Which information is sent with each event?